anurampalli/Domain-Aware-REST-Integration-Project/README.md

 ## Overview

 This project demonstrates how to build a **domain-aware integration** in ServiceNow.
-It accepts incidents from external systems via a **Scripted REST API**, then routes them to the correct **domain** based on a company-to-domain mapping.
+It accepts incidents from external systems via a **Scripted REST API**, then routes them to the correct **domain** based on the authenticated user.

 This is useful for **multi-tenant ServiceNow implementations** (e.g., Managed Service Providers), where each customer must have isolated data using **Domain Separation**.
 ---